-A quick read of THE ELEMENTS OF STYLE allowed me to grasp the mechanics of English writing, but this is just a start.
+A quick read of THE ELEMENTS OF STYLE (paid link) allowed me to grasp the mechanics of English writing, but this is just a start.
 More importantly, effective writing is readable: it must be clear, accurate, and concise.

 My scientific writing was "mechanical": it usually looked like a straight translation of the program, and was difficult to understand.
 My logic was incontiguous: I often assumed the reader would be able to deduce certain inferences easily, and did not adequately describe the reasoning.
 Due to these two common mistakes, my submission was often rejected because the anonymous reviewers misunderstood my concepts.

 While revising remains important, having classmates reviewing my draft helped a lot.
 They could point out what they could not understand, which alerts me of potential writing problems.

 In computer networking field, academic papers are typically published in conferences rather than journals.
 There are top conferences such as SIGCOMM, INFOCOM, and NSDI, which are very difficult to get into; there are also lower-tier conferences with higher acceptance ratio.
 Each conference has a "submission deadline", and a paper would not be considered if the deadline is missed.

 Once a conference is selected, all work must be scheduled to meet the deadline.
 Since writing is my weakness, I would schedule at least four weeks for writing; in other words, most experiment results need to be ready four weeks before the submission deadline.
 Then, a week-by-week plan could be scheduled for the experiments.